Yale-BIM/f21-assignments/assignment-5/README.md

 If you are not, please check [this tutorial](https://docs.scipy.org/doc/numpy/user/quickstart.html) before starting the assignment.

 #### Preliminaries
-You will be training Neural Networks for this assignment.
+You will be training supervised learning models, especially Neural Networks, for this assignment.
 It is possible to complete all of the tasks using your local CPU, but it might be faster at times to train on the cloud and using hardware acceleration (e.g., GPU).

 > Whether or not you use the cloud to train your neural networks, the deliverables are the same.
 You should submit code in your private Github repository.
-You should also submit a report and model parameter files to Canvas.
+You should also submit a report to Gradescope and provide model parameter files through Google Drive.

 ##### Training on Google Colaboratory
 One option to train a network on the cloud is to use [Google Colaboratory](https://colab.research.google.com).